swetha0/lab-testimonials/README.md

 $ git push origin master
 ```

 Navigate to your repo and create a pull request from your master branch to the original repository's master branch.

-In the pull request name, add your ProGrad id, name, and last name separated by a dash "-".
+In the pull request name, add your Prograd id, name, and last name separated by a dash "-".

 ## Deliverables